Mineeagle/runny/README.md

 # Roadmap

 - Support more languages
-- Do some more testing (especially using `zsh` files)
+- Do some more testing (especially using zsh, Java, C and bat)
+- Implement clean-up of compiled files for Java and C

 (This roadmap is in no particular order.)

 # Changelog

 1.5.0
-- Add C and bat support
+- Add C and batch file support

 1.4.1
 - Bug fix; runny did crash when no arguments were specified when trying to execute `> runny`